-- (2) Subject to subsections (6) and (7), a person with a severe disability or severe medical condition is a sole care child if the provisions listed in one of the following paragraphs apply in relation to him or her as a care receiver: - (a) paragraphs 197B(1)(a), (b) and (c); - (b) subparagraph 197G(1)(a)(i) and paragraphs 197G(1)(b) and (c); - (c) paragraphs 197H(1)(a) and (b). - (3) Subject to subsection (7), a person who has a terminal condition is a sole care child if paragraphs 197E(1)(a) and (b) apply in relation to the person as a care receiver.
-For the purposes of this subsection, assume that paragraph 197E(1)(a) continues to apply in relation to the person if: - (a) the person has turned 16; and - (b) subsection 197E(2) applies in relation to him or her as a care receiver.
+- (2) Subject to subsections (5A), (6) and (7), a person with a severe disability or severe medical condition is a sole care child if the provisions listed in one of the following paragraphs apply in relation to him or her as a care receiver: - (a) paragraphs 197B(1)(a), (b) and (c); - (b) subparagraph 197G(1)(a)(i) and paragraphs 197G(1)(b) and (c): - (c) paragraphs 197H(1)(a) and (b). - (3) Subject to subsections (3A) and (7), a person who has a terminal condition is a sole care child if paragraphs 197E(1)(a) and (b) apply in relation to the person as a care receiver. - (3A) For the purposes of subsection (3), assume that paragraph 197E(1)(a) continues to apply in relation to the person (the care receiver) after the care receiver turns 16 until the later of the following: - (a) the end of the day before the day the care receiver turns 18; - (b) if a person who qualifies for a carer payment for caring for the care receiver ensures that, on or before the day the care receiver turns 18, the Secretary is given all the information, statements and other materials that are needed in order for the care receiver to be assessed and rated and given a score under the Adult Disability Assessment Tool-the end of the day before the first day on which the care receiver is given such a score.